The "Stages" of Grief and Loss

 Denial

-Denial is where the person grieving is having a hard time facing the reality of the situation.
-People often fail to believe that the loss actually occurred or state that they are completely fine and unaffected.
-This can sometimes give the grieving person the time and room they need to organize their thoughts and protect themselves from the overwhelming emotions.
+As humans, we instinctively reject or recoil from loss, and may not immediately be able to face the reality of the situation.
+We can't believe that the loss actually occurred, or might say that we are completely fine and unaffected.
+This time of denial can serve as a buffer, giving a grieving person the time and room they need to organize their thoughts and protect themselves from the overwhelming emotions.

 Anger

-Once the feelings of pain and reality begin to set in, the next phase of grief is anger.
-People may be angry with the deceased for abandoning them, angry at the situation that caused the loss, angry at the unfairness of it all.
+Once the feelings of pain and reality begin to set in, anger can grow.
+We may be angry with the deceased for abandoning us, angry at the situation that caused the loss, angry at the unfairness of it all.
 This is completely natural and normal.
+If the emotion starts to build and feel overwhelming, physical activity can help to release some of it.
+Verbalizing your angry thoughts and feelings to a trusted person can also help you at this time.

 Bargaining

-During this stage, people can be heard using “if only” sort of language.
-“If only I had done this, if only someone had done that, if only this would have happened instead.”
-This stage for many people has guilt feelings that go along with it because they believe if they had done something better or differently that the outcome wouldn’t have been the same.
-They may even try to bargain with their higher power.
+In time, you may enter a period of bargaining, and might find yourself using “if only” sort of language.
+“If only I had done this, if only someone had done that, if only this would have happened..."
+You may also feel guilt, thinking perhaps if you had done something better or differently that the outcome wouldn’t have been the same, perhaps trying to bargain with a higher power.

 Depression

-The depression stage of grieving incorporates extreme sadness, but it is a very important stage nonetheless.
+You may also express a period of depression and extreme sadness.
 It is important to allow yourself to feel these feelings and work through them the best you can.
 People often say or think “Well, what’s the point?
 There’s nothing I can do.”
+When the feelings become overwhelming, you may feel isolated and alone, but please try to reach out to someone you trust and express what you are going through to them.

 Acceptance